 WIRES gathers the latest transmission data, reports, and news to help keep our members up to date on the latest industry trends.

-ScottMadden’s analysis for WIRES (1/20) finds that without strategic and timely expansion of the transmission infrastructure, the ability of states to meet their clean energy mandates by 2030 may be in jeopardy.
+In the 2020 WIRES report, Informing the Transmission Discussion, ScottMadden evaluated the need for transmission in various regions, and predicted that without the strategic and timely expansion of transmission infrastructure, the ability of many states to meet their clean energy mandates by 2030 would be in jeopardy.

 Grid Reliability and Resilience